 Although players are required to stay in their specific positions at the start of the game, it becomes an entirely different matter as soon as the ball is served.
 Players can then move to their respective playing positions.
 For example, a middle blocker located at the front-left can move to the middle front position immediately after the serve has been released.

-With a six-person team on court, everybody needs to be aware of each teammate’s position so as not to overlap or hinder each other.
+With a six volleyball players per team on court, everybody needs to be aware of each teammate’s position so as not to overlap or hinder each other.
 The basic rule is that players can move in an “L-shaped” pattern to quickly get into their playing positions.

 Volleyball positions & roles